 - Raspberry jam: Either use store bought or make your own by cooking raspberry and sugar until mixture thickens.
 Either way make sure that the jam is thick enough so it will stay inside the cookie during baking

-Now let’s continue with my Top 6 tips regarding the technique of making this Matcha Cookie recipe filled with Raspberry
+Top 6 tips regarding the TECHNIQUE of making Matcha Cookies with raspberry

 It’s a super simple recipe and don’t have to overthink however there are some important notes worth considering to master your Japanese green tea cookie baking!

 1. How to make the matcha cookie dough